raspberrychris/kidsteepees/content/_index.md

 ### Product Description

-- **GOOD VALUE**  This teepee is a quirky shape and has a native american influenced design on the outside.
+- **GOOD VALUE**  This teepee is a quirky shape and has a native American influenced design on the outside.
 - **STRONG MATERIALS** Made from strong polyester this is going to be a hard wearing teepee.

 ### Our Rating For This Product